Energy efficient cooling: do split-systems come out on top?

 With a rising cost of living, smart decisions around heating and cooling your home can have a positive impact on your monthly bills.

-Depending on where you live, heating and/or cooling can account for 20% to 50% of the energy used in your home.
-To keep your household bills down and environmental impacts low, it’s now even more important to think about heating and cooling your home as efficiently as possible.
+Depending on where you live, cooling and/or heating can account for 20% to 50% of the energy used in your home.
+To keep your household bills down and environmental impacts low, it’s now even more important to think about cooling your home as efficiently as possible.

 But here’s something that might surprise you.
 For many years it’s been said that gas is the more cost-effective way to heat your home.
 However, with improvements in technology and increasing gas prices, this is no longer always the case.
 An energy-efficient, reverse-cycle and split-system air conditioner can be your most efficient year-round option – and here’s why.

-The cost of operating a modern reverse-cycle air conditioner can be one-third of the cost of heating with gas.
-High efficiency, reverse-cycle split-system air conditioners will save you from the blistering heat, yet they can be the most efficient way to keep you warm on cold winter nights.
+High efficiency, reverse-cycle split-system air conditioners will save you from the blistering heat, and they can be the most efficient way to keep you warm on cold winter nights.
 So, keep this in mind if you’re choosing a new aircon system this summer.

 What is a reverse-cycle split-system air conditioner?